Retiring early: is it a realistic option?

 - When do you want to retire?
 And how much do you want to retire with?

-If you’re still considering early retirement, then the two most important factors to consider are: when do you want to retire and how much money do you want to retire with?
+If you’re still considering early retirement, then two factors to consider are: when do you want to retire and how much money do you want to retire with?

-For example, if by retiring early you’re thinking you’d like to leave the working world in your early 50s, then a traditional pension is not going to cut it for you – with most pensions, the very earliest you can take the benefits (unless you’re in ill health) is at 55 years of age.
+For example, if by retiring early you’re thinking you’d like to leave the working world in your early 50s, then a pension alone may not cut it for you – with most pensions, the very earliest you can take the benefits (unless you’re in ill health) is at 55 years of age.
 Just be aware that it’s expected this will rise to age 57 by 2028.
-This information is based on our understanding of current, taxation law and HM Revenue & Customs (HMRC) practice, which may change.

 Creating additional funds to bridge the age gap

-ISA saving and pension saving work differently – both have their pros and cons.
-The most likely way you’ll be able to retire early is to have a combined strategy using pension and ISA savings to maximise the benefits of both.
+ISA savings and personal pension savings work differently – both have their pros and cons.
+Consulting a financial adviser is a great way to understand how a combined pension and ISA strategy could work for you so you can maximise the benefits of both.

 Let’s say you decide you want to retire at 50, but with enough money to do all the amazing things on your bucket list.
 After all, 50 is the new 40, isn’t it?

-So, once you know whether your pension savings will kick in when you hit 55, you’ll know how long you have to fund your lifestyle before you get a pension, which allows you to work out how much money you’ll need to put by to achieve your aims.
+So, once you know when your personal pension savings will kick in, you’ll know how long you have to fund your lifestyle before you get your State Pension, which allows you to work out how much money you’ll need to put by to achieve your aims.

-Then you can work towards building up ISA funds to bridge the gap between when you want to stop working and start getting your pension.
+Then you can then start to build up funds to try and bridge the gap, depending on how big the gap is, between when you want to stop working and start getting your pension.

 You also wouldn’t have any work-related expenses, meaning for most people they could afford to take a real-term pay cut when they leave work and still maintain the same standard of living.